xxxxyyyy80008/xxxxyyyy80008.github.io/6_financial_machine_learning/time_series/ts_model_eval.md

 ---
-title: Time series data split for cross validation
+title: A comparison of machine learning model validation schemes for non-stationary time series data
 ---